-Sample's effect on light is multiplication with exp[-ik n(x,y)] For more information, see D. Paganin, Coherent X-Ray Optics, Section 2.2

-So far: illuminate the sample and create a field that is equivalent to the sample's absorption and phase - why is this true???
-Sample index of refraction $n(x,y,z) = 1 + ia(x) + \varphi(x)$
+Sample's effect on light is multiplication with exp[-ik n(x,y)] For more information, see D. Paganin, Coherent X-Ray Optics, Section 2.2 Microscope illumination and sample index of refraction So far: illuminate the sample and create a field that is equivalent to the sample's absorption and phase - why is this true???
+Sample index of refraction $n(x,y,z) = 1 + ia(x) + \phi(x)$